The HEAD Global Team's Best 12 Days in Rusutsu

 During their 12-day stay, the crew stayed in the resort's log cabins.

-"Our stay in Rusutsu was amazing.
-The log cabins were really cool, and you can walk to restaurants and bars in just a few minutes, but you can still enjoy the atmosphere of a mountain cabin.
-It's convenient because you can easily return if you want to ski at night.
+"Our stay in Rusutsu was truly wonderful.
+The log cabins were really cool; you could walk to restaurants and bars in just two or three minutes, but you could still enjoy the atmosphere of a mountain lodge.
+It was also convenient because we could easily return to them if we wanted to ski at night.
 Breakfast was at the hotel.
-It was buffet style, but everyone chose the Japanese food.
-The most popular dish at dinner was sukiyaki.
-The food at Rusutsu is also really great.
+It was a buffet style, but everyone chose Japanese food.
+For dinner, the most popular dish was sukiyaki.
+The food in Rusutsu is truly amazing."

-Everyone was also amazed by the small amusement park at the hotel.
-They were all excited, saying, "What is this?
-I can't believe there's a merry-go-round at a ski resort!"
-Jenna Keller said, "I've
+Oh yes, everyone was also amazed by the little amusement park at the hotel.
+They were so excited, saying things like, "What is this?
+A carousel at a ski resort?
+I can't believe it!"
+Jenna Keller said,

-never been to a resort that even remotely resembles the atmosphere of Rusutsu.
-With a merry-go-round, an amusement park, and huge mountains, it felt like skiing inside a giant snow globe."
+"I've never been to a resort that even remotely resembles Rusutsu.
+With a carousel, an amusement park, and huge mountains all in the background, it felt like I was skiing inside a giant snow globe."

 Ian Morrison posted photos of his trip to Rusutsu on his Instagram, giving an interesting glimpse into the crew's filming and resort life in Rusutsu